-According to the Federal Reserve, the average American household owes more than $15,000 in credit card debt.
+According to a 2016 NerdWallet analysis, the average American household with credit card debt owes a balance of more than $16,000.
 But people who have switched to all-cash lifestyles for a time say that forcing themselves to live only on what’s in their wallets increases their ability to pay down debt—and live within their means.

 Since we’re deep into dieting season, LearnVest scoured the country and found three all-cash dieters who were willing to share their stories of how they went from being buried under debt to flush with cash.

 “I cash-dieted … and paid down over $100K of debt.”